rbong/galvanize.vim/README.md

 # galvanize.vim

-**This repository is deprecated in favor of [vim-regbuf](https://github.com/rbong/vim-regbuf)**. regbuf works with vim and is more delightfully simple.
+**This repository is deprecated in favor of [vim-buffest](https://github.com/rbong/vim-buffest)**.
+Buffest is less buggy, supports vim better (versus neovim), and more.

 This plugin creates buffers that represent registers.
 They update in real time as the register is updated and can be edited to modify the register.